wordproof/developers.wordproof.com/rest-api/README.md

 POST /timestamps
 ```

-::: tip The rate limit to all routes is set 60 per minute.
-When timestamping a large amount of items, please use
+::: tip
-the `/timestamp/bulk` route.
+Use the `/timestamp/bulk` route for timestamping large quantities of items.
 :::

 #### Parameters